155 Hedgedale Road, Brampton, Ontario, L6T 5P3

 With 180 million annual sales and 15 per cent compound growth rate, Cardinal seems well positioned to carry on its growth momentum through continued focus on food safety, product differentiation, and process innovation.
 Through its dedication to satisfying customers’ needs, the company has succeeded in becoming not only a family business, but a role model for Canadian manufacturers in general.

-For more information about Cardinal Meats Specialists, visit their website.
+For more information about Cardinal Meats, visit their website.